DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 title = "Critique of Pure Hooks"

 +++
-As you may have guessed from the title, I'm not the biggest fan of React's hooks API.
-My issue actually isn't so much with the implementation, but how they've changed how React is used.
-I think that hooks are (mostly) an improvement over the old class API.
-What I'm against is the, seemingly ubiquitous, belief that hooks obviate any need to carefully structure your application.
-Hooks are treated as a magical elixir that somehow solves many fundamental problems that developers have been wrestling with for decades.
-It's now seen as quaint and old fashioned to worry about things like state management, side effects, and testability.
-Hooks solve it all!
-I've now encountered this belief several times, at several different companies, and it's what inspired me to write this post.
+It may surprise you, given the title of this post, that I'm actually not absolutely against hooks.
+I think that they're (mostly) an improvement over the old class API.
+What really concerns me is the common belief that you can write an application by relying solely on hooks.
+I'm very much against the, seemingly ubiquitous, belief that hooks mean you no longer have to properly architect your applications.
+I've been told that we now don't need to worry about fundamental problems like state management, side effects, and testability.
+I've encountered this belief several times, at several different companies, and it's what inspired me to write this post.

 ### Why Hooks?